 (5) The assisted person is to execute all such instruments as are necessary for the purposes of this section.

-40. Determination of standard rate of interest
+40. Standard rate of interest, determination of

 The Minister is to, from time to time, by order published in the Gazette fix a standard rate of interest to apply to financial assistance provided under this Act.